mkilling/lambda.lua/README.md

 # lambda.lua
-Terse lambda definitions in Lua.
+Terse lambda definitions for Lua.
 Best used in combination with [underscore.lua](https://github.com/mirven/underscore.lua).

 ## Usage
 Define your lambda functions like this: